 - Potato Mashes – see what type of print is left behind.

-- Water Balloons – carefully fill a water balloon with paint and watch it burst with colour onto paper.
+- Water Balloons – carefully fill a water balloon with paint and watch it burst with colour onto the paper.

 - Windup Toys – on a blob of paint, let a windup toy plough through the paint.